ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 ========================================

-The ``omnitrace-avail`` executable provides information about the runtime settings, data collection capabilities, and available hardware counters (when built with PAPI support).
+The ``omnitrace-avail`` executable provides information about the runtime settings, data collection capabilities, and, when built with PAPI support, the available hardware counters.
 The executable is effectively self-updating.
-When new capabilities and settings are added to the Omnitrace source code, they are propagated to ``omnitrace-avail``, which should be viewed as the ultimate authority in the event of any conflicts with this documentation.
+As new capabilities and settings are added to the Omnitrace source code, they are propagated to ``omnitrace-avail``. ``omnitrace-avail`` should be viewed as the ultimate authority in the event of any conflicts with this documentation.

-It is recommended to create a default configuration file in ``${HOME}/.omnitrace.cfg``.
-This can be done via executing ``omnitrace-avail -G ~/.omnitrace.cfg``, or optionally, use ``omnitrace-avail -G ~/.omnitrace.cfg --all`` for a verbose configuration file with descriptions, categories, etc.
+It is recommended that you create a default configuration file in ``${HOME}/.omnitrace.cfg``.
+This can be done by running the command ``omnitrace-avail -G ~/.omnitrace.cfg``.
+Alternatively,
+use the ``omnitrace-avail -G ~/.omnitrace.cfg --all`` option for a verbose configuration file with descriptions, categories, and additional information.

-Modify ``${HOME}/.omnitrace.cfg`` as desired.
-For example, enable `Perfetto <https://perfetto.dev/>`_, `timemory <https://github.com/NERSC/timemory>`_, sampling, and process-level sampling by default and tweak some sampling default values.
+Modify ``${HOME}/.omnitrace.cfg`` as required.
+For example, enable `Perfetto <https://perfetto.dev/>`_, `timemory <https://github.com/NERSC/timemory>`_, sampling, and process-level sampling by default and tweak the default sampling values.

 .. code-block:: shell